FokiDoki/WireRest/README.md

 ---

 - Get interface
-- Get all peers
+- Get all peers (Sorting available)
 - Get peer by public key
+- Automaticly create and add peer
+- Manually create and add peer
+- Update peer
-- Add peer (auto-configured)
+- Delete peer

 ### How to run: